 Mesa police shoot man wielding stick or board, no officers hurt

 MESA, AZ - A man was shot after approaching Mesa police officers aggressively with a stick or board in east Mesa Wednesday afternoon.
 The officer-involved shooting occurred in a neighborhood near University Drive and 82nd Street just before 2 p.m.
-Mesa police said they were serving an order of protection on the suspect, identified as 44-year-old Leon S. Wax, Sr. in connection with some domestic violence incidents.
+Mesa police said they were serving an order of protection on the suspect in connection with some domestic violence incidents.

 Start the conversation, or Read more at KOLD-TV Tucson.